 Does green marketing work?

 It’s challenging to keep up with the rate of change in the world.
-Climate, health, and social issues make headlines on a daily basis, and we need to do more and faster, according to the majority opinion.
+Climate, health, and social issues make headlines daily, and we need to do more and faster, according to the majority opinion.

 As of March 2021, 28 percent of customers had ceased purchasing some items owing to ethical or environmental concerns, according to Deloitte green marketing research.